IciCold/Guess-Who-Board-Setup/README.md

 Note: You might need to adjust the size of your window to make sure you can see all the images
       Image supported formats: ('.png', '.jpg', '.jpeg', '.gif', '.bmp', '.webp')
-      Be aware that your images will be shrunk to fit the grid so the resolution might be worse.
+      Be aware that your images will be shrunk to fit the grid so the resolution of the image might be worse compared to the original.